Shall we count the living or the dead?: Effect measure stability

 Any attempt at individualizing the results from a study to a specific patient, or generalizing the results to a different population, necessarily involves invoking an explicit or implicit homogeneity assumption, possibly conditional on some set of effect modifiers.
-Typically, these homogeneity assumptions come in the form of a claim about conditional stability of an effect measure between patient groups.
-In most applications, homogeneity assumptions which rely on different effect measures will lead to different clinical predictions.
-For this reason, we give priority to conditional stability/homogeneity above all other considerations for choice of effect measure.
-In our view, effect measure stability must be evaluated in the particular context of each specific study.
-This cannot be based on empirical considerations alone, due to the extrapolator's circle \cite{steel_across_2007}: in order to empirically establish stability of an effect measure between a study population and a target population, scientists would need sufficient data in the target population such that the effect could be determined without the need for extrapolation.
-Therefore, biological background knowledge is required.
+Typically, these homogeneity assumptions come in the form of a claim about conditional stability of an effect measure.